howl-editor/howl/site/source/doc/api/bindings.md

 ## Properties

+### .is_capturing

+True if there's currently a capture handler installed, and false otherwise.

 ### .keymaps

 This is a list of the currently active keymaps.
 This is a stack, with latter keymaps taking precedence over earlier ones.

 ## Functions

+### cancel_capture ()

+Removes any installed capture handler.

+### capture (handler)

+Installs a capture handler.
+The handler, which should be callable, will intercept any key events being sent to [process](#process) for processing.
+It will be invoked with the key event, source, key translations and any extra parameters passed to process.
+Unless the handler returns `false`, it will automatically be removed after the invocation.
+There can be only one capture handler installed at any given time.
+Installing a capture handler when an existing one is already set will simply override the previous one.

+### dispatch (key_event, source, keymaps, ...)

+Explicitly dispatches the key event against the specified list of keymaps.
+`source` is the source of the key press, e.g. "editor". `keymaps` is the list of keymaps that will be searched.
+Any additional arguments are passed as is to any callable actions.

+*Note*:

+Unlike [process](#process), dispatch will not automatically include any of the keymaps in the binding stack, it will only search `keymaps`.

+### pop ()

+Pops the top-most keymap of the stack.
+Raises an error if the stack is empty.

+### process (key_event, source, extra_keymaps = {},  ...)

+Processes the `key_event` by dispatching it against the list of keymaps present in the bindings stack. `source` is the source of the key press, e.g. "editor".
+`extra_keymaps` is an optional list of additional keymaps that will be searched;
+if specified these will be searched in order before any of the keymaps in the stack.
+Any additional arguments are passed as is to any callable actions.

+Should any capture handler be installed via [capture](#capture), this will be invoked first and further processing will be skipped.

+The `key-press` signal is emitted before dispatching, and further processing will be skipped if this is handled.

 ### push (keymap, options = {})